Exercise and Sport Sciences (EXSS)

 EXSS 40600 Health and Wellness Coaching (NLA)

 Presents relevant theory and allows for development of relational skills required for successful health and wellness coaching with the goal to sustainably affect healthy behavior change in patients/clients.
 Hybrid learning environment utilizes on-line, telephonic, and classroom experiences.
 Presents most course material via telephonic conferences.
 Details career options in health coaching and preparation for coaching certification.
 Prerequisites: Senior standing.
 Open to HSHP students only.
+3 credits.
 (F,Y)

 3 Credits